c00kiemon5ter/monsterwm/README.md

 Currently:

  * [centerwindow]   : center new floating windows on the screen and  center any window with a shortcut
- * [fibonacci]      : adds fibonacci layout mode
+ * [fibonacci]      : adds `fibonacci` layout mode
  * [initlayouts]    : define initial layouts for every desktop
  * [monocleborders] : adds borders to the monocle layout
- * [nmaster]        : adds nmaster layout - multiple master windows for BSTACK and TILE layouts
+ * [nmaster]        : adds `nmaster` layout - multiple master windows for BSTACK and TILE layouts
- * [rectangle]      : draws only a rectangle when moving/resizing windows to keep resources low (ie through an ssh forwarded session)
+ * [rectangle]      : draws only a rectangle when moving/resizing windows to keep resources low (i.e. through an ssh forwarded session)
  * [showhide]       : adds a function to show and hide all windows on all desktops
  * [uselessgaps]    : adds gaps around every window on screen
  * [warpcursor]     : cursors follows and is placed in the center of the current window